 Premiums (cost for participation) are lower than for comparable individual plans.

 Enrollment in the plan is automatic for eligible students and the premium fee will be charged directly to students’ NC State account and paid through the University Cashier's Office.

-International students are eligible to waive out of the Pearce and Pearce plan.
-As this is a system-wide required plan with a waiver option, international students are able to waive out of the Pearce and Pearce plan if proof of suitable alternate coverage can be provided.
-For the Fall 2013 semester, all waivers must be processed by September 10th.Minimum alternate insurance requirements for international students are as follows:
+International students are eligible to waive out of the Student Blue plan.
+As this is a system-wide required plan with a waiver option, international students may be able to waive out of the Student Blue plan if proof of suitable alternate coverage can be provided.
+For the Spring 2014 semester, all waivers must be processed by January 31st.Minimum alternate insurance requirements for international students are as follows:

-- Provides coinsurance of at least 80% for in-network services
+- Provide coinsurance of at least 80% for in-network services

-- Provides a policy year deductible of no greater than $500
+- Provide a policy year deductible no greater than $500

-- Provides minimum of $7,500 for repatriation of remains to the home country and a minimum of$10,000 for medical evacuation to the home country.
+- Provide maximum of $7,500 for repatriation of remains to the home country & a minimum of $10,000 for medical evacuation to the home country

 NOTE: International students are required to maintain health insurance that meets the above criteria throughout their period of enrollment at NC State University.
-Among the eligibility requirements for the Pearce and Pearce plan is minimum enrollment of three credits for graduate students and six credits for undergraduates.
+Among the eligibility requirements for the Student Blue plan is minimum enrollment of one credit for graduate students and six credits for undergraduates.
 International students who wish or need to pursue a Reduced Course Load (RCL) that would have them drop below these levels must demonstrate proof of other credible insurance before OIS will approve the RCL.

 F or J Exchange students attending NC State based on an exchange agreement through NC State's Study Abroad Office (SAO) must adhere to SAO's policies on NC State health insurance.

 For your convenience, we have created a brief online tutorial to explain everything you need to know about NC State University health insurance and health care services.
 To view the online tutorial please click below: